facebookresearch/param/train/compute/python/development.md

 ML framework specific modules and files are in separate directories (e.g. `pytorch`) under these top level directories.

-Because the benchmark library and workloads are intended to be used both inside and outside of Facebook, we need to make sure that they work consistently in both scenarios. **Within the benchmark library package itself, we prefer to use relative imports**.
+Because the benchmark library and workloads are intended to be used both inside and outside of Facebook, we need to make sure that they work consistently in both scenarios. **Within the benchmark library package itself, we prefer to use relative imports**, for example:

 ```python
 from ..config import OperatorConfig